Matthew-Nelson/hlth-320-lab/content/blog/week-3/index.md

 * CodeCademy CSS:
     * <a href="https://www.codecademy.com/courses/learn-css/lessons/css-setup-selectors/exercises/intro-to-css" target="_blank">CSS Setup and Selectors</a>
     * <a href="https://www.codecademy.com/courses/learn-css/lessons/css-visual-rules/exercises/css-visual-rules" target="_blank">CSS Visual Rules</a>
-* Download <a href="https://www.sublimetext.com/" target="_blank">Sublime Text</a> on your home computer.
-It is a text editor that will (hopefully) be on our computers in lab and you will *definitely* be needing it to complete some of your homework.
+* Download and install <a href="https://www.sublimetext.com/" target="_blank">Sublime Text</a> on your home computer.
+It is a text editor that will (hopefully) be on our computers in lab and you will *definitely* be needing it to complete some of your homework later on in the quarter.

 ## Tonight in Lab

 * Initial questions from homework
 * Intro to the web!
-* Do the HTML Checkpoint #1 - Official end of lab
+* Do the HTML Site Checkpoint #1 - Official end of lab
 * Free time for help on sites or homework

 ## Due at the end of lab